 - Driver’s license

-Lenders will perform a risk assessment to make sure that you have the qualifications to fit their lending criteria for a business car loan.
+When evaluating applicants for commercial auto loan financing, lenders will perform a risk assessment to ensure you have the qualifications to fit their lending criteria for a business car loan.
 You should approach lenders with a loan proposal that details business activities, what the commercial vehicle financing will be used for and any additional financial statements.

-In addition to business documentation, many lenders will want to review your personal credit and finances.
+In addition to business documentation, many lenders want to review your personal credit and finances.

-The commercial auto financing amount that your business can borrow will depend on your financial situation.
-The majority of lenders will afford you up to 100% of the vehicle’s value.
+The commercial auto financing amount that your business can borrow depends on your financial situation.
+Some lenders offer financing for up to 100% of the vehicle’s value.

-As with most forms of credit, the best commercial auto loan rates and terms are usually reserved for borrowers with strong credit histories and a proven track record of financial responsibility.
+As with most forms of credit, the best commercial auto loan rates and terms are usually reserved for borrowers with solid credit histories and a record of financial responsibility.

 Getting a Commercial Vehicle Loan with Bad Credit